Results 26 to 33 of 33

 Does anyone have a cloud storage facility, not the iCloud nonsense, but storing real files with realistic quantities, not just a couple of hundred MB.

 (Library Management) Sony Vaio i7 F127 8GB RAM Win7 SP1 64bit, Vertex SSD, MP3Tag, dbPowerAmp, Music stored on USB3 portable drives.

-(Listening) Apple Mac Mini 2011, 500GB rotating drive, Boot Camp Win 7 Pro, 16GB RAM, JRMC 18, Oyaide Continental 5S USB-A/USB-B to Icron Ranger 2214 USB extender, Playback Designs MPD-3 DAC, Oyaide XX Terzo balanced interconnects, Accuphase E-450, Yamaha T-D500 Tuner - Oyaide DR510 Coax out to MPD-3, 12g SPC Teflon cabling (revision to 2 x 10g Teflon soon), KEF Reference Three Speakers, Denon AH-D7000 & Audeze LCD3 Headphones, Solid-tech Rack of Silence 4 Reference
+(Listening) Apple Mac Mini 2011, 500GB rotating drive, Boot Camp Win 7 Pro, 16GB RAM, JRMC 18 - 19 in BETA, Oyaide Continental 5S USB-A/USB-B to Icron Ranger 2214 USB extender, Playback Designs MPD-3 DAC, Oyaide XX Terzo balanced interconnects, Accuphase E-450, Yamaha T-D500 Tuner - Oyaide DR510 Coax out to MPD-3, 2 x 10g SPC Teflon Bi-wire cabling, KEF Reference Three Speakers, Denon AH-D7000 & Audeze LCD3 Headphones, Solid-tech Rack of Silence 4 Reference

 (Power system) TN Earthing system to Equi=tech 1RQE 1kVA Balanced Power Supply, Furman PS-8R II power conditioner / sequencer, four dedicated cable runs to 6 x Furutech FP-SWS [G] Schuko Wall Sockets, Oyaide P079 Schuko plugs, Oyaide Tunami power cable and Oyaide C-079 IEC Sockets